MJoergen/nexys4ddr/dyoc/ep2_-_Binary_Digits/README.md

 # Design Your Own Computer
 # Episode 2 : "Binary Digits"

 Welcome to the second episode of "Design Your Own Computer".
+In this episode we will be accomplishing several tasks:
+* Reorganize the code into separate subdirectories.
-In this episode we focus on displaying 8 binary digits on the screen.
+* Display 8 binary digits on the screen.

+The computer can now read the position of the slide switches and display as binary digits on the screen.

-## Overall design
+## Overall design of the computer

+The computer we're building will in the end contain four separate parts, each belonging in a separate directory:
+* vga : VGA interface (GPU)
+* mem : Memory (RAM and ROM)
+* cpu : 6502 CPU
+* kbd : Keyboard interface

 Before we proceed it is useful to organize the source code in smaller units, each with a single responsibility.
 So we will keep comp.vhd as the top level block describing the entire computer, but move any logic into smaller parts.
-So far we only have a VGA block, but eventually we'll have blocks for CPU, Memory, and Keyboard.
+So far we only have a VGA block, but eventually we'll have blocks for Memory, CPU, and Keyboard.
 We will leave the clock divider in comp.vhd for now.

 The directory vga will contain two files: